Celebrate at Boston's Best Festivals & Signature Events in 2019

 Row, Row, Row Your Boat: Head of the Charles Regatta: October 19-20

 Autumn brings a very special event to Boston, the largest two-day rowing regatta in the world: Head of the Charles Regatta.
 Over 11,000 of the world's top rowing teams compete on the Charles River - and almost a half a million spectators line the banks of the river to cheer on the athletes.
 It's a festive, fun event that takes advantage of the autumn weather.
 Races are exhilarating to watch, and spectators can enjoy plenty of extras like gourmet lunches and unique vendors.
 Head of the Charles Regatta is an event that truly evokes the spirit of Boston.

 Experience Boston's Best Festivals in the Heart of the City at Revere Hotel

 Plan a vacation around Boston's epic festivals and signature events - and find spirited boutique accommodations at our historically inspired hotel.
 Situated in the vibrant Theatre District, our Revere Hotel is less than a 10-minute walk from Back Bay Station and Boston Common.
 It's easy to get around to festivals and events, whether you're heading to the Boston Marathon or Head of the Charles Regatta.
-Embrace all the excitement that the city has to offer, and then return to your home-away-from-home here for locally sourced pub cuisine, poolside cocktails, and a rooftop pool.
+Embrace all the excitement that the city has to offer, and then return to your home-away-from-home here for locally sourced pub cuisine and cocktails.
 Make Boston yours at Revere Hotel.